 This section includes:

-This documentation describes how to use the debugger engine and how to write extensions that will run in WinDbg, KD, CDB, and NTSD.
-These debugger extensions can be used when performing user-mode or kernel-mode debugging on Microsoft Windows.
+This documentation describes how to use interfaces scuh as those provided by the debugger engine to write extensions that will run in WinDbg, KD, CDB, and NTSD.
+These debugger extensions can be used when performing user-mode or kernel-mode debugging.

-The debugger engine provides an interface for examining and manipulating debugging targets in user-mode and kernel-mode on Microsoft Windows.
+The debugger engine provides an interface for examining and manipulating debugging targets in user-mode and kernel-mode.

 The debugger engine can acquire targets, set breakpoints, monitor events, query symbols, read and write memory, and control threads and processes in a target.